 - 1. Multiple-family development projects may provide tandem parking spaces to satisfy unenclosed (not within a garage or carport) on-site resident parking requirements (i.e., a driveway space located behind a garage or carport space).
 Multiple-family projects may also provide tandem parking spaces within a parking structure, which meet both enclosed (within garage or carport) and unenclosed resident parking requirements.
 Guest/visitor parking spaces shall not be designed in a tandem configuration. - 2.
 A tandem parking space shall consist of no more than 2 automobile parking spaces.
 Both automobile spaces shall be assigned for use by the same dwelling unit. - 3.
 Tandem parking spaces may be counted toward a maximum of 12 percent of the resident parking space requirement established by Section 6.03.020 (Number of Off-Street Parking Spaces Required) of this Division. - D. Residential Component of Mixed-Use Projects.
-Tandem parking spaces may be provided to satisfy resident parking requirements for the residential component of mixed-use projects, and shall comply with the requirements for multiple-family projects, stated Subsection C (Multiple-Family Projects) of this Section.
+Tandem parking spaces may be provided to satisfy resident parking requirements for the residential component of mixed-use projects and shall comply with the requirements for multiple-family projects, stated Subsection C (Multiple-Family Projects) of this Section. - E. Single-Family Dwellings.
+Tandem parking spaces may be provided in conjunction with single-family dwellings, when such parking spaces are provided in excess of the minimum parking requirement for the use (i.e., driveway spaces and tandem garage spaces), as required by Table 6.03-1 (Off-Street Parking Requirements) of this Division.

-- E. Second Dwellings.
-Parking spaces for second dwellings should be provided in a side-by-side configuration; however, the Zoning Administrator may approve a tandem configuration if no other feasible method is achievable. - F. Single-Family Dwellings.
-Tandem parking spaces may be provided in conjunction with single-family dwellings, when such parking spaces are provided in excess of the minimum parking requirement for the use (i.e., driveway spaces and tandem garage spaces), as required by Table 6.03-1 (Off-Street Parking Requirements) of this Division. - G. Valet Parking.
+- F. Valet Parking.
 The Zoning Administrator may authorize valet parking as a means of satisfying the applicable off-street parking requirements of this Division, provided that: - 1.
 Valet parking may be counted toward a maximum of 15 percent of the minimum parking space requirements established by Section 6.03.020 (Number of Off-Street Parking Spaces Required) of this Division. - 2.
-Valet parking facilities shall be provided within a reasonable walking distance from the uses they serve, and shall be located no further than 500 FT from the uses served, measured from the nearest point of the parking facility to the entrance of each use served via the shortest pedestrian route. - 3.
-An automobile shall be retrievable from its parking space with the movement of a maximum of 2 additional vehicles; - 4.
+Valet parking facilities shall be provided within a reasonable walking distance from the uses they serve and shall be located no further than 500 FT from the uses served, measured from the nearest point of the parking facility to the entrance of each use served via the shortest pedestrian route. - 3.
+An automobile shall be retrievable from its parking space with the movement of a maximum of 2 additional vehicles: - 4.
 An equivalent number of valet parking spaces shall be available to replace the parking spaces required by Section 6.03.020 (Number of Off-Street Parking Spaces Required) of this Division; and - 5.
 Valet parking spaces shall not require individual striping.